Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Appendix

 \begin{enumerate} \item for each $0\leq p\leq q$, $C^p$ is supported in $X^{(p)}$ (in the sense of \Cref{df:Cousin-cpx}). \item for each $0<p<q $ $C^p/\im(C^{p-1})$ has supports in $X^{\geq p+1}$ \ie isomorphic to $ \uG_{X^{\geq p+1}}\bigg(C^p/\im(C^{p-1})\bigg)$. \item the map $F\to H^0(C^{\Dot})$ has kernel supported on $X^{\geq 1}$ and $C^0/\im (F)$ is supported on $X^{\geq 1}$. \end{enumerate} Then there is a unique isomorphism of augmented complexes. \end{theorem} \begin{proof} The proof follows along the same lines as in the proof of \Cref{thm:unique-cousin} to give a map upto degrees $q-1$ \ie we have

 Hence there is a unique isomorphism sheaves of pointed sets.
-Composing this we have a map where by assumption on $C^{\Dot}$, $C^{q}$ is supported in $X^{(q)}$ , hence by~\Cref{lem:unstable-skeleton}, there is a unique $X^{\geq q+1}$-isomorphism It clearly commutes with previous differentials.
+Composing this, we have a map where by assumption on $C^{\Dot}$, $C^{q}$ is supported in $X^{(q)}$ , hence by~\Cref{lem:unstable-skeleton}, there is a unique $X^{\geq q+1}$-isomorphism It clearly commutes with previous differentials.
+We note that the $X^{\geq q+1}$-isomorphism is actually an isomorphism as